 We all left with our jaws hanging.
 An incredible facility and some amazing people doing some things nobody else has ever done.
 Thanks especially to Claire and John.

-I am one of the co founders of the Hi-Tec Conference that annually brings 500-600 academic, business and industry representatives to explore the convergence of scientific disciplines, engineering and technologies.
+I co-founded the Hi-Tec Conference, which brings 700+ academic, business, and industry representatives together annually to explore converging scientific disciplines, engineering, and technologies.

 No comments: